hubblecommerce/hubble-frontend-pwa/docs/pwa/theme.md

 approach.
 That means templating, business logic and styling are capsuled in one file each component.

 ## Tailwind CSS + daisyUI
-As a solid base Tailwind CSS is integrated via [@nuxtjs/tailwindcss](https://tailwindcss.nuxtjs.org/).
+As a solid base Tailwind CSS is integrated as a [standard installation](https://tailwindcss.com/docs/guides/nuxtjs).
+The registered postcss plugins can be deactivated with the module option `setTailwindPostcss` set to `false`.

 And because we don't like class bloated templates, we decided to use [daisyUI](https://daisyui.com/) a Tailwind CSS component library.